KaracaNihat/habit-streak/README.md

   * Authentication is handled using JWT tokens
   * Tokens are issued upon login and attached to protected API requests
   * Users must be authenticated to access habit-related endpoints

 ---

-## 🎥 Demo

-A demo video is included in the CS50 submission demonstrating:
-  * User registration and login
-  * Habit creation
-  * Habit completion and streak increment
-  * Habit deletion
-  * Overview of the application architecture

----